Raymond Eugene Brown: Prosecution, sentence, and release

-At the time, Alabama's criminal code allowed defendants to be prosecuted as adults, and on October 10, the Clay County Prosecutor's Office and the District Attorney held a meeting to decide on how they would proceed.
-Brown's attorney petitioned that his client be tried in juvenile court, while prosecutors demanded that he be tried as an adult, which would have made him eligible for the death penalty.
+At the time, Alabama's criminal code allowed teenage defendants to be prosecuted as adults, and on October 10, the Clay County Prosecutor's Office and the district attorney met to decide how to proceed.
+Brown's attorney petitioned for his client to be tried in juvenile court, while prosecutors demanded that he be tried as an adult, which would have made him eligible for the death penalty.

-Eventually, they settled on trying him as an adult and ordered that he undergo a psychiatric evaluation at the Bryce Hospital in Tuscaloosa.
-A few months later, he was deemed sane to stand trial.
-At trial, the court was packed with curious onlookers interested in the events, while Brown himself spent most of the time seemingly emotionless and occasionally covering his face with his hands.
+Eventually, it was decided that Brown would be tried as an adult, and he was ordered to undergo a psychiatric evaluation at the Bryce Hospital in Tuscaloosa.
+A few months later, he was deemed mentally competent to stand trial.
+At trial, the court was packed with curious onlookers, while Brown seemed emotionless, occasionally covering his face with his hands.

 Due to the overwhelming amount of evidence against him, including witness testimony, material evidence and his own admissions, Brown was swiftly convicted.
-However, he was given three life terms after the jury recommended mercy.
+Rather than the death penalty, he was given three life sentences after the jury recommended mercy.
 He expressed no visible emotion during the sentencing phase.

-During his incarceration, Brown studied to become an auto-mechanic and participated in a number of prisoner rehabilitation programs, for which he earned a reputation as a model prisoner.
-Due to this, he was paroled in 1973 and returned to Ashland, where he lived at his mother's house for some time.
-Soon after, Brown moved to Montgomery, where he found work at a local autoshop and rented himself an apartment.
+During his incarceration, Brown studied to become an auto mechanic and participated in a number of inmate rehabilitation programs, for which he earned a reputation as a model prisoner.
+This led to his parole in 1973.
+He returned to Ashland, where he lived at his mother's house for some time.
+Soon after, Brown moved to Montgomery, where he found work at a local autoshop and rented an apartment.

 Sexual assault, incarceration, and release

-In the late 1970s, Brown developed an addiction to alcohol which greatly affected his lifestyle.
-While intoxicated, he would go out and sexually harass women and girls around the area.
-In 1980, he raped his apartment manager and attempted to strangle her, making her fall into unconsciousness.
+In the late 1970s, Brown developed an addiction to alcohol, which greatly affected his lifestyle.
+While intoxicated, he would sexually harass women and girls in Montgomery.
+In 1980, he raped his apartment manager and attempted to strangle her, rendering her unconscious.
 Believing that she was dead, Brown left the scene.
-When the woman came back to her senses, she contacted the authorities, who apprehended Brown not long after.
-As he had broken the conditions of his parole, he was returned to prison, where he remained for the next six years before being granted parole again in June 1986.
-Upon his release, he returned to Montgomery and found himself another job at another autoshop.
+When the woman regained consciousness, she contacted the authorities, who apprehended Brown soon afterward.
+As he had violated the conditions of his parole, he was returned to prison, where he remained for the next six years before being granted parole again in June 1986.
+Upon his release, he returned to Montgomery and found work at another autoshop.